Spain rejects talks with Catalan separatists after days of unrest | DW | 19.10.2019

 More than 500,000 people gathered in downtown Barcelona on Friday in a show of force after the Supreme Court handed down stiff prison sentences to nine separatist leaders who led a failed independence bid in 2017.

-The peaceful protest turned violent when some masked youths blocked streets and burned fires as they hurled rocks and fireworks at police who responded with tear gas and rubber bullets.
+The peaceful protest turned violent when some masked youths blocked streets and lit fires as they hurled rocks and fireworks at police, who responded with tear gas and rubber bullets.

 "The images of organized violence during the night in Barcelona have overshadowed the half a million people who demonstrated in a peaceful and civic manner to show they rejected the verdict," said Catalan interior chief Miquel Buch, who oversees the regional police.